[NEohioPAL]PREVIEWS: PORTHOUSE, OHIO DANCE, BLUE ROOM, SHAW AND SHAKESPEARE/CANADA

 and, consistently well done.
 What adds to the

-attraction is the fact that its only a 4-hour ride
+attraction is the fact that it’s only a 4-hour ride

 from Cleveland and that the US dollar has high value